elastic/snyk-github-issue-creator/README.md

     generated without a confirmation prompt (e.g. if you want to run this as part of a CI pipeline).
--   **Save settings**: If specified, you can skip these questions the next time you run the program by using the `--auto` command line flag.
+-   **Save settings**: If specified, you can skip these questions the next time you run the program by using the `--yes` command line flag.

 ### Picking Vulnerabilities